iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/S3Bucket.md

 `Expiration` - (Optional) Specifies a period in the object's expire (documented below).

 `NoncurrentVersionExpiration` - (Optional) Specifies when noncurrent object versions expire (documented below).

-`Id` - (Optional) Unique identifier for the rule.

-`Destination` - (Required) Specifies the destination for the rule (documented below).

-`Prefix` - (Required) Object keyname prefix identifying one or more objects to which the rule applies.
-Set as an empty string to replicate the whole bucket.

-`Status` - (Required) The status of the rule.
-Either `Enabled` or `Disabled`.
-The rule is ignored if status is not Enabled.

-### Destination Properties

-`Bucket` - (Required) The ARN of the S3 bucket where you want Amazon S3 to store replicas of the object identified by the rule.

-`StorageClass` - (Optional) The class of storage used to store the object.

 ## Return Values